vxnuaj/Learning-Arc/02-conv-nets/01-foundations/02-deeper-into-convs.md

 Though, it isn't immune to shift invariance, the probaiblity of it is higher.
 Of course, there could always be the chance that the maximum value within the receptive field of the pooling kernel on $X$ lies on the edge of the kernel.
 In that case, any shift to $X$ would not yield the pooling layer to be shift invariant.

+Though, adding pooling layers **forces** a set of kernels to capture the features that are **shift invariant**.
+During backpropagation, if the Kernel hasn't captured the correct set of features that lead to the correct output, due to a lack of shift invariance in the set of captured features by the respective Kernel, the kernel will learn weights that allow for shift invariance to remain present as we go through the pooling layers.
+This is as we **need** a set of shift invariant features, to properly classify samples.

 **Strides and Padding for Pooling**

 - Higher stride to the pooling operation means a higher degree of reduced dimensionality